hadetan/foodsport-dev/docs/user-api-stories.md

 **Acceptance Criteria**:

--   [ ] User can register with email, password, firstname, lastname
+-   [x] User can register with email, password, firstname, lastname
--   [ ] User can add personal details (date of birth, weight, height, gender, phone number)
+-   [x] User can add personal details (date of birth, weight, height, gender, phone number)
--   [ ] User can add additional details (profile picture, title, bio, daily goal, calorie goal)
+-   [x] User can add additional details (profile picture, title, bio, daily goal, calorie goal)
--   [ ] Proper validation and error handling for each step
+-   [x] Proper validation and error handling for each step
--   [ ] No duplicate emails allowed
+-   [x] No duplicate emails allowed
--   [ ] Only valid userId can proceed to next steps
+-   [x] Only valid userId can proceed to next steps

-**Current Status**: Not Started
+**Current Status**: Done
 **Notes**: Registration is a multi-step process.
 All fields are based on the User model in the schema.
+All ACs complete.

 ---